Topic: Vernier Calliper Diagram, working principle

 Now count the number of divisions on the vernier scale from the zero to a line which exactly coincides with any line on the main scale. from the figure.

-The total reading =the main scale reading + the number of the divisions exactly coincides with a decision on the main scale X least count of vernier calliper.
+The total reading =the main scale reading + the number of the division at which it exactly coincides with any division on the main scale X least count of vernier calliper.

 For the above-mentioned diagram